ArtemHorik/PyLists/README.md

-Django website deployed on AWS with nginx and gunicorn
+Django website deployed on AWS with nginx and gunicorn (now out of work)

 Comes with functional and module tests.